Johann Adam Hiller: Biography

 To Hiller has been given the credit of being the originator of the Singspiel, the beginning of German comedy opera as distinct from the French and Italian developments.
 The most important of his operas were: Lottchen am Hofe (Lottie at court, 1760), Der Teufel ist los (The devil is loose, 1768), and Poltis, oder Das gerettete Troja (Poltis, or Troy rescued, 1782).
 The lyrics of all his Singspiele were of considerable musical value, and were long popular.
 Among his sacred compositions are: A Passion Cantata, Funeral Music in Honor of Hasse, a setting of the one hundredth Psalm; and a few symphonies.

 In the 1780s he acquired new positions with increased alacrity.
 In 1781 he became conductor of the Gewandhaus concerts.
 During the same year he visited the court of the Duke of Courland in Mitau, a journey that resulted in Hiller's appointment as Kapellmeister there four years later.
 In addition to his posts at the Gewandhaus and the Paulinerkirche, in 1783 he also became the music director of the Neukirche which made him a top authority on music in Leipzig.
 However, when taking up his new job in Mitau in 1785 he resigned all his posts in Leipzig.
 Due to the unstable political situation at the court of Courland he resigned from his position there after only one year.
 Since he no longer had any occupation in Leipzig he had to organize concerts to earn his living, but he was able to secure for himself the post of music director of the city of Breslau in 1787.
 He spent two years in Breslau and returned to Leipzig in 1789 to become cantor at the Thomaskirche, conducting the Thomanerchor, a position filled by Johann Sebastian Bach before.
 Hiller held the post until 1801 when he resigned due to his age.
-He died at the age of 75 in Leipzig in 1804.

 In addition, Hiller carried out notable work as an editor and publisher of other composers' output, and wrote considerably concerning musical topics.
 Indeed, he was one of the most important German musical scholars and writers of the eighteenth century.
+In 1803 he arranged and edited the score of Mozart's Der Messias, a version of Handel's Messiah.
+He died at the age of 75 in Leipzig in 1804.
 He was the father of the composer Friedrich Adam Hiller (c.
 1767–1812), but he was not related to the musician Ferdinand Hiller.